Marseille Provence-alpes-cote Dazur, France Travel Guide

 Find at: Universally available in bars and cafes.

 Boat-shaped biscuits infused with orange blossom.
-A local specialty, specifically around Candlemas.
+A dish the area is known for, specifically around Candlemas.

 Find at: Le Four des Navettes (oldest bakery), other local bakeries.